Visit one of the most popular viewpoints in Valdres

 Follow the marked trail from the parking lot to the top.
 As you reach the top, you'll get a perfect view over Jotunheimen and Valdres.

 Just up the road from the trailhead is Bygdin Høyfjellshotell, a cozy mountain lodge.
-The lodge serves great food, including an excellent breakfast, and has a bar.
+The lodge serves locally sourced food, including an excellent breakfast, and has a bar.

 Questions or comments?
 Let us know.